2024 BWIC annual report

 • Goal E: Develop a sustainable board structure.

-Sincerely, Andrew Miller, President
+Andrew Miller, President